PyloroplastyPeptic ulcer - pyloroplasty; PUD - pyloroplasty; Pyloric obstruction - pyloroplasty

-Pyloroplasty is a surgical procedure to widen the opening in the lower part of the stomach (pylorus) so that the stomach contents can empty into the small intestine ( duodenum ).
+Pyloroplasty is surgery to widen the opening in the lower part of the stomach (pylorus) so that stomach contents can empty into the small intestine ( duodenum ).

 The pylorus is a thick, muscular area.
-When it thickens, food is not able to pass through.
+When it thickens, food cannot pass through.

 Why the Procedure Is Performed

-Pyloroplasty is the only effective treatment for pyloric stenosis.
-It may also be used to treat certain patients with peptic ulcers or other types of gastric disease that cause a blockage of the stomach opening.
+Pyloroplasty is used to treat complications in people with peptic ulcers or other stomach problems that cause a blockage of the stomach opening.

 - Damage to the intestine